bar-x-anon/bar-x-anon.github.io/README.md

-The website for RT-H: Action Hierarchies Using Language
+The website for Cross-Embodiment Generalization via Behavior-Aligned Representations